-I spent 35 years in corporate life as a marketeer, latterly working as a marketing communications and customer experience specialist, using words and pictures to tell stories for customers, and in understanding what they wanted.
+I spent 35 years in corporate life as a marketeer, latterly working as a marketing communications and customer experience specialist using words and pictures to tell stories for customers.

 When I felt I had done enough there and it was time to move on, I left to become a full-time photographer.
-I am now committed to photography, ambitiously wanting to see how far I can push my work and gain attention for it.
-I occasionally use my words-and-pictures skills to make my images more accessible or powerful.
+I am now committed to seeing how far I can push my work, creatively and in terms of telling stories about local social, political and environmental issues.

-My self-taught photography has progressively developed since my first camera - a Box Brownie - at age 8, to its present form which centres on landscapes and people.
-My images attempt to explore the impact of man on his landscape in history and today, and how man exists in it now.
+My self-taught photography has developed since my first camera - a Box Brownie - at age 8, to its present form which centres on landscapes rural and urban, and the issues that affect them.
+My images attempt to explore the impact of man on his landscape in the past and today.

 I mix my photography for clients - mainly gardens, interiors, buildings, products and makers' pieces, and people - with my personal projects.

-I am also a self-taught graphic designer, typophile, writer, and photobook collector.
+I am also a self-taught graphic designer, typophile, writer, sometime intaglio printmaker, and avid photobook collector.